Charles XIII

-Charles XIII or Carl XIII (Karl XIII; 7 October 1748 – 5 February 1818) was King of Sweden from 1809 and King of Norway from 1814 to his death.
+Charles XIII or Carl XIII (Note: Though known as King Charles XIII in Sweden, he was actually the seventh Swedish king by that name, as Charles IX (reigned 1604–1611) had adopted his numeral after studying a fictitious history of Sweden.)
+(Karl XIII; 7 October 1748 – 5 February 1818) was King of Sweden from 1809 and King of Norway from 1814 to his death.
+In Norway, he is known as Charles II.
 He was the second son (and younger brother to King Gustav III) of King Adolf Frederick of Sweden and Louisa Ulrika of Prussia, sister of Frederick the Great.

-Though known as King Charles XIII in Sweden, he was actually the seventh Swedish king by that name, as Charles IX (reigned 1604–1611) had adopted his numeral after studying a fictitious history of Sweden.
-In Norway, he is known as Charles II.

 Early life

-Prince Charles, in 1758 by Ulrica Pasch.
+Prince Charles as a boy, in 1758 by Ulrica Pasch.

 Prince Charles was placed under the tutelage of Hedvig Elisabet Strömfelt and then Ulrica Schönström.
 He was appointed grand admiral when he was but few days old.
 He was described as a good dancer at the amateur theatre of the royal court.
 Reportedly he was not very close to his mother.
 The Queen preferred her youngest children, Sophie Albertine and Frederick Adolf.

 Charles was, however, his father's favorite, and similar to him in personality.
 He was also described as close to his brother Gustav during their childhood.

 Because of his position as the heir to the throne after his elder brother Gustav, he was early targeted as a useful tool for the opposition to his brother: already in the 1760s, the Caps (party) tried to use him against his brother the crown prince through his then love interest countess Brita Horn, daughter of the Cap's politician Adam Horn.
 Gustav, however, was always careful to prevent Charles from being used by the opposition, which came to its first test during the December Crisis (1768), when Charles, ultimately, did not let himself be used by the Caps party.
 In 1770, he made a journey through Germany and France alone.